 TABLE I shows the parameters in the coordinate systems used in this section.
-We use as seismic source of moonquakes the position on the planets of the moon, the sun, the earth, and Jupiter (X, y, z), velocity (vx, vy, v)z), and distance (lt).
-Based on the time of moonquake occurrence, we calculate and use features using SPICE [17].
+We use as seismic source of moonquakes the position on the planets of the moon, the sun, the earth, and Jupiter (X, y, z), velocity (vx, vy, vz), and distance (lt).
+Based on the time of moonquake occurrence, we calculate and use features using SPICE [34].
+SPICE assists scientists in planning and interpreting scientific observations from space-borne instruments, and to assist engineers involved in modeling, planning and executing activities needed to conduct planetary exploration missions.

 Here, sun perturbation is the solar perturbation.
 The IAU MOON coordinate system is a fixed coordinate system centered on the moon.
 The z axis is the north pole direction of the moon, the x axis is the meridian direction of the moon, the y axis is the right direction with respect to the plane xz.
 The IAU EARTH coordinate system is a fixed coordinate system centered on the earth.
 Here, the z axis is the direction of the conventional international origin, the x axis is the direction of the prime meridian, and the y axis is the right direction with respect to the xz plane.

-We also calculate the period of the perigee at the distance of earth from moon, the period based on the period of the perigee, the periods of the x coordinate and the y coordinate of the solar perturbation. sin and cos values are calculated from these periodic features and the phase angle based on them.
-In addition, at the positions moon from earth and sun from earth, we calculate the cos similarity as the features of the sidereal moon.
-As all possible combinations of these features, a total of 55 features are used in experiments described in this paper.
+We also calculate the period of the perigee at the distance of earth_from_moon, the period based on the period of the perigee, the periods of the x coordinate and the y coordinate of the solar perturbation. sin and cos values are calculated from these periodic features and the phase angle based on them.
+In addition, at the positions moon_from_earth and sun_from_earth, we calculate the cos similarity as the features of the sidereal moon.
+Most importantly, as all possible combinations of these features, a total of 55 features are used in our experiments described here.